morkeltry/S3-demo/README.md

 ```
 and, on refreshing the page, your image should show in the browser.

+##### Write access
 Now we've verified that our bucket works to read from, we can start to think about write access.
 We'll be using the file upload.js to upload.

 Everything in AWS requires permissions to be explicitly set - often in multiple places.
 But before we can grant permissions, we will need someone to grant permissions to.
 This could be a Role, but in this case we will create a User.

 So:
-Navigate back to the IAM console, create another user and make sure you have a Secret Access Key.
+* Navigate back to the IAM console, create another user and make sure you have a Secret Access Key.

-Connect your app up to the first S3 bucket by string the Access Key ID and Secret Access Key in the .env file.
+* Connect your app up to the first S3 bucket by string the Access Key ID and Secret Access Key in the .env file.
 By convention, `.env` or similar is a file we store environment variables, including secrets, for an app.
 One of the first things to do when making any app which will be stored on a repository such as Github is to include the name of the `.env` file in the `.gitignore` file (it's a list of files want the `git` software to ignore).
 This makes sure that the secrets in this file are never pushed to Github where they can be stolen.

-Task 1:
+#### Task 1:
 You used the IAM Console to grant the public read access to the first bucket using a Statement generated in JSON by the Policy Generator.
 You can use the Policy Generator generator to generate the write permissions to the User you created too, but be careful of how much of the generated policy you cut and paste.

-Task 2 research: Your team of consultants has reached a milestone and will hand over access to the client (ie a different company).
+#### Task 2 research: Your team of consultants has reached a milestone and will hand over access to the client (ie a different company).
 How would you grant appropriate permissions to only this app's buckets, to only your client's AWS user?

-Task 2: pair with someone who is starting task 2 and grant them access to the second bucket.
+#### Task 2: pair with someone who is starting task 2 and grant them access to the second bucket.
 You will need to grant the `GetObject` permission and also the `ListBucket` permissions to your User in your AWS account. `GetObject` is a permission that acts on an object resource, or a set of object resources, and `ListBucket`, as it sounds, acts on an entire bucket.
 So the resources will have slightly different ARNs.

 Grant read access to AWS account ...
 (Tom)
 You should now have: One bucket which any user on the internet can use, without authenticating, but to which no-one but you can write; Another bucket, which yourself and your client can read and write to, and Tom can read from, with no further permissions than those.

-Task 3:
+#### Task 3:
 In `index.js`, delete or comment out each filename in the `picUrls` array.
 This should make the app search the bucket for files it can display - as long as it has permissions to!
 In upload.js, set bucketName.
 Notice that this is a variable for AWS to process internally, passed ot it by the SDK.
 So this is just the name of the bucket, not an internet-accessible URL.
 Grab some more pictures from the internet and store them in the assets/ folder.